Let’s meet this week’s artist. 33 and from France, Antonin Gallo alias Monsieur To is a freelance “unemployed illustrator.”

-What are the latest movies, music, books and cartoons you’ve enjoyed?
+What are the latest things you enjoyed at the movies, in music, books and comics?

-Who are the main artists you enjoy, and whose blogs you check out regularly?
+Who are the main artists you appreciate and whose blogs you visit regularly?

-What do you enjoy in life, your passions and vices?
+Tell us what you enjoy in life, your passions, pastimes, vices, and everyday pleasures.

 Do you have a phobia?
-If so, what it is?
+If so, what is it?